-At Goodwin College, we understand that a college education is crucial to maintaining an acceptable life style, and today, more than ever, a degree is a necessity.
+At Goodwin College, we understand a college education is crucial, and today, more than ever, a degree is a necessity.
 To assist in the financing of your education, Goodwin College offers a wide range of grants, scholarships, employment opportunities, and loans.
-Your eligibility for gift money will always be researched first, and the loans will round out your financial aid package

-After completing the FAFSA form, each student who will be taking out Federal Student loans, will need to complete loan paperwork.
-Log onto: www.studentloans.gov.
-You will need to sign in (using your PIN number) and complete:
+After completing a FAFSA application, any student taking out federal student loans, will need to complete loan paperwork.
+To do so, you will need to log onto: www.studentloans.gov (using your FSA ID) and complete:

 - Master Promissory Note